Shuvomoy/blog/_posts/2020-03-12-the-imprisoned-goddess.md

 ---
 আকাশলীনা (Literal translation: the woman who merges into the heavens) is one of the most famous poems of [Jibanananda Das](https://en.wikipedia.org/wiki/Jibanananda_Das).
 I am deeply influenced by Das's style, and I have often tried to mimic the quietness of his poetry in my writing, fruitlessly.  <!-- more -->

-Recently, I reread his collection সাতটি তারার তিমির  (Darkness of the seven stars), where the poem first appeared and found it quite relevant in the context of my life.
+Recently, I reread his collection [সাতটি তারার তিমির ](https://www.goodreads.com/book/show/18177720) (Darkness of the seven stars), where the poem first appeared.
 Though this is considered a simple poem compared to his other works, to my mind, it works on so many levels!

 In the poem, the poet addresses his beloved as সুরঞ্জনা (Suranjana); a mysterious word with its roots in Sanskrit.
 I do not know Sanskrit well enough.
-However, I read somewhere that Suranjana means an imprisoned goddess or princess, which works flawlessly in the curvature of space and time where I reside.
+However, I read somewhere that Suranjana means an imprisoned goddess or princess.

 So, here is my unsuccessful attempt to translate this beautiful poem.
 I apologize in advance for my poor English and perhaps for butchering a beautiful poem; I wish I were capable of expressing my feelings in English properly.